MakeSchool-Tutorials/Makestagram-Swift-V2/P18-Improving-Timeline/content.md

       timelineComponent.loadInitialIfRequired()
     }

 Don't worry, we will declare timelineComponent in just a moment.
-Now the `TimelineComponent` will make an initial timeline request, if no data has been loaded so far.
-If the component has already queried the server and stored a user's posts, this method call does nothing at all.
-After the initial load, posts will only be reloaded if the user manually chooses to do so (by using the pull-to-refresh mechanism).
+By placing the `loadInitialIfRequired` call in `viewDidAppear`, we ensure that `TimelineComponent` will make an initial timeline request when the timeline is first displayed. `TimelineComponent` is smart enough such that if it has already queried the server and stored the user's posts, this method call does nothing at all.
+After the initial load, posts will only be reloaded if the user manually chooses to do so by using the pull-to-refresh mechanism.

 Next we need to inform the `TimelineComponent` which cell is currently visible.

 ###Informing the TimelineComponent about visible cells

-Whenever a cell becomes visible, we are required to call the `targetWillDisplayEntry:` method and pass the index of the currently displayed entry.
+Whenever a cell becomes visible, we are required to call the `targetWillDisplayEntry:` method and pass the index of the currently displayed cell.
+That way the `TimelineComponent` will know when the user has scrolled to the bottom of the timeline.

 **Where can we place the code that calls that method?**

-One option would be the `cellForRowAtIndexPath:` method that is called whenever the table view requests a cell.
+One option would be the `cellForRowAtIndexPath:` method that is called when the table view requests a cell.
 However, there are some cases where this method is called but the requested cell is not actually displayed - so this solution could lead to some bugs in our app.

 Instead, there's a method that's part of the `UITableViewDelegate` protocol that is perfect for our purposes:

     func tableView(tableView: UITableView, willDisplayCell cell: UITableViewCell, forRowAtIndexPath indexPath: NSIndexPath)

-This method is called whenever our TableView is about to display a cell!
-So let's implement that method!
+This method is called whenever our table view is about to display a cell!
+So let's implement that method.

 > [action]
 > Add the following `extension` **after** the class definition of `TimelineViewController`:
 >
     extension TimelineViewController: UITableViewDelegate {
 >
         func tableView(tableView: UITableView, willDisplayCell cell: UITableViewCell, forRowAtIndexPath indexPath: NSIndexPath) {
 >
             timelineComponent.targetWillDisplayEntry(indexPath.row)
         }
 >
     }

-To keep our code well structured, we implement the new protocol in a separate class `extension`.
+To help keep our code organized, we implement the new protocol in a separate class `extension`.
 The implementation of this method is fairly simple - we directly call the `timelineComponent` and inform it that a cell has been displayed.

 Note that this code won't work yet.
 First, we haven't declared the `timelineComponent` property yet.
 Second, the `TimelineViewController` isn't the `delegate` of the table view yet.
 Currently, it is only the `dataSource`.